 You can almost see the tumbleweed blowing down Bruton Place as you approach this quiet backwater from the hubbub of nearby Bond Street.
 The Guinea Grill is a cosy-looking pub and if you’re a history buff, the Est 1675 sign outside will doubtless tempt you in.

 EST: 1675.
 Monarch: Charles II

-London’s wealthy began moving to Mayfair after the Great Fire of 1666 and soon the pub was filled with stable lads and servants in place of the farm labourers.
+London’s wealthy began moving to Mayfair after the Great Fire of 1666 and soon the pub heaved with stable lads and servants in place of the farm labourers.
 These new customers worked at the big houses that had started springing up in the surrounding streets and squares.
 Much of this area was acquired by the First Lord Berkeley of Stratton – a commander in the Civil War – who received the lands when Charles II was restored to the throne.
 Bruton Place was the site of the stables and coach houses for the grand houses in Berkeley Square and Bruton Street.

 A charming pub with wooden screens and panelling, the Guinea Grill is decorated in warm colours and there are many old paintings and prints on display.
 In the summer the customers spill out onto Bruton Place and create a convivial atmosphere.

 Food: Every lunchtime except Saturday, every evening except Sunday.